DoctorFateKS/Moody/README.md

 # 💖 Moody
 > A command-line mood journal built entirely with pure Ruby.
-> Track your emotions, reflect on your day, and explore your mood history — all while learning Ruby, step by step.
+> Track your emotions, reflect on your day, and explore your mood history.

 ---